pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg str filename: The filename to save to.
 The filename's extension determines the image format, if not overriden by the output parameter.

       :arg str output: The requested image format.
 The default is the filename's extension.
-If not recognized, ``png`` is assumed, for which this function is equal to :meth:`writePNG`.
+If not recognized, ``png`` is assumed.
 For other possible values see :ref:`PixmapOutput`.

+   .. method:: writePNG(filename)

+      Equal to ``pix.writeImage(filename, "png")``.

    .. method:: getImageData(output="png")

       Return the pixmap as a ``bytes`` memory object of the specified format -- similar to :meth:`writeImage`.

       :arg str output: The requested image format.
-The default is "png" for which this function is equal to :meth:`getPNGData`.
+The default is "png" for which this function equals :meth:`getPNGData`.
 For other possible values see :ref:`PixmapOutput`.

       :rtype: bytes

-   .. method:: writePNG(filename)

-      Same as :meth:`writeImage` with default format parameter.

    .. method:: getPNGdata()

    .. method:: getPNGData()

-      Same as :meth:`getImageData` with default format parameter.
+      Equal to ``pix.getImageData("png")``.

       :rtype: bytes